unm-escape/escape2022/day02_Aug09/README.md

-# Aug 9: Loading & plotting data and fitting models
+# Aug 9: Interacting with data